Attacks by Southern Pine Beetles

 And can be used on:

 Verbenone for Mountain Pine Beetles has been used as part of integrated pest management programs (IPM) for more than a decade against that beetle.
 Many studies show that areas treated with Verbenone, as part of an IPM program, fare significantly better than those that are not.
 Verbenone use for Southern Pine Beetles is less-researched.
 Research in the 1990's posited that it takes considerably more concentration of verbenone to achieve effect.
 Others felt that it does not work at all.
 The University of Florida states, "Much research continues toward the development of effective methods of utilizing semiochemicals to suppress SPB infestations, but as yet, operational uses are still on the horizon."
 No "surefire" product is in the marketplace at this time.

 Verbenone is environmentally safe and non-toxic to humans, pets, birds, and even the beetles themselves.
 Registered by EPA and most Rocky Mountain States.
 All pheromones in controlled release dispensers are approved organic by USDA/NOP.
 It is user and Eco-Friendly.
 Unlike the insecticides approved for Pine Beetle control,Verbenone does not kill bees, beneficial insects, aquatic organisms.
 Not restricted use.
 Always follow label instructions.

 Verbenone is prescribed as part of a multi-faceted approach to pine beetle management.
 No single treatment can totally prevent attacks.
-Additionally, preventative measures will need to be repeated each year or each flight season in areas with more than one season annually.
+Additionally, preventative measures will need to be repeated as often as the life cycle of the particular beetle in the particular habitat you are treating.